 You must delve beneath the earth to retrieve the lost artifacts of wartime so that you may become fight enough to face the MegaBeast.
 Should you fail, your carcass will be added to the mountains of metal already scraping the sky.

 A Robot Named Fight! controls much like a classic action game.
 There are not a ton of actions, you basically jump and shoot your way through hordes of meat monstrosities.
 Controls however are super tight and any mistakes or damage taken are solely your own fault.
-You fight your way through a procedural generated levels on each playthrough, of which you will have many.
+You fight your way through procedurally generated levels on each playthrough, of which you will have many.
 On each new run you start with nothing but your basic blaster, but as you progress you can unlock many upgrades to your arsenal.
 Some weapon upgrades like the electric and explosive shot are used to unlock new areas like a traditional Metroidvania.
 Other items and enhancements can be gained from friendly robots in exchange for metal scraps and relics.
-Scraps will drop from enemy and relics can be found hidden in the walls of the walls, which are marked on the map and enhancements can be something super cool like a floating orb that mimics your shots.
+Scraps will drop from enemies and relics can be found hidden in the walls, which are marked on the map and enhancements can be something super cool like a floating orb that mimics your shots.

-There are also robot deities of sorts that can be sought out and if you give them the right amount of scraps and relics the will bestow upon you a gift in form of some kind of add on or enhancement.
+There are also robot deities of sorts that can be sought out and if you give them the right amount of scraps and relics they will bestow upon you a gift in the form of some kind of add on or enhancement.
 How many you need to give them is unclear so your really gambling on what you try to give to them.
 If they are not pleased with your offering they take what you gave them anyway and you receive nothing, i once lost 50 scraps and 3 relics, so proceed with caution.
 I found it better to get things from the friendly robots as you know what your going to get but the rewards can be great.
 You can also unlock new items by completing achievements, these can be found or bought and used in your future playthroughs.
-For example in my last run i collected and was carry fifty scrapes for which i unlock hover boots to used in the future, i have not got a chance to use them yet but i cant wait to because they seem super useful.
+For example in my last run i collected and was carrying fifty scrapes for which i unlocked hover boots to used in the future, i have not got a chance to use them yet but i cant wait to because they seem super useful.

 A Robot Named Fight! is tough.
 Really Tough.